September 23rd, 2020 PIB:- Download PDF Here

 TABLE OF CONTENTS

-1. Brucellosis Control Programme 2.
+1. National Animal Disease Control Programme for Foot and Mouth Disease (FMD) and Brucellosis 2.
 Agricultural Imports 3.
 Kritagya Hackathon 4.
 Plastic Parks 5.
 Central Pollution Control Board 6.
 GIS-enabled national land bank portal 7.
 Laser Guided Anti-Tank Guided Missile (ATGM) 8.
 World Blood Donors’ Day 9.
 Ken Betwa River Linking 10.
 Tele-Law Programme 11.
 Shinkun La Tunnel 12.
 International Sign Languages Day 13.
 Ind-CEPI mission (India Centric Epidemic Preparedness) for Rapid Vaccine Development and Supporting Indian Vaccine Development

 Major agricultural imports into India